-Reducing food waste is one of the most effective ways to improve food security and reduce the carbon footprint of the food system.
+Abstract: Reducing food waste is one of the most effective ways to improve food security and reduce the carbon footprint of the food system.
 Approximately 20% of the discarded food is wasted for cosmetic reasons, being too misshapen, missized, or blemished to sell.
 Our project aims to investigate the opportunities for imperfect produce to enter the market and reduce food waste, focusing on the entire value chain, including producers, distributors, retailers, and consumers.
-To achieve this goal, our project has three main research objectives: (1) assessing opportunities and barriers for imperfect produce along the value chain; (2) identifying factors that impact retailers' decision to offer imperfect produce and evaluating their willingness to do so through analysis of substitution rates between perfect and imperfect produce; (3) evaluating consumers' willingness to pay (WTP) for fresh and processed imperfect produce affects preferences and WTP through behavioral economics experiments.
+To achieve this goal, our project has three main research objectives: (1) assessing opportunities and barriers for imperfect produce along the value chain; (2) identiying factors that impact retailers' decision to offer imperfect produce and evaluating their willingness to to do so through analysis of substitution rates between perfect and imperfect produce; (3) evaluating consumers' willingness to pay (WTP) for fresh and processed imperfect produce and investigating how information about the potential benefits of consuming imperfect produce affects preferences and WTP through behavioral economics experiments.
 Our ultimate goal is to develop practices and policy interventions that could help reduce food waste, aid farmer production, and benefit the environment (e.g., through reduced carbon footprints) by introducing imperfect foods into the market.